fregante/chrome-webstore-upload-cli/README.md

   Usage
     $ webstore <command>

-  where <command> is either both or one of
+  where <command> is one of
       upload, publish

   Options
+    --file            Path to zip file
     --extension-id    The ID of the Chrome Extension --client-id       OAuth2 Client ID
     --client-secret   OAuth2 Client Secret
     --refresh-token   OAuth2 Refresh Token

-  Options (alternative)
-      All options can be set through environment variables, using the constant-cased name of the option
+    --auto-publish    Can be used with the "upload" command

   Examples
     Upload new extension archive to the Chrome Web Store